Allergy Diagnosis Services

 - Angioedema (swelling of lips, face or tongue)

 - Hyperactivity (ADD & ADHD)

 - Irritable bowel syndrome, spastic colon

 LDA immunotherapy is one of the best long-term treatments for most allergic conditions.
 It offer the convenience of infrequent administration (every 2 to 3 months) along with the highest long-term success (approximately 85%).

-The Wycoff Wellness Center is only one of 50 physicians in the United States who uses this type of immunotherapy.
+Wycoff Wellness is only one of 50 or so physicians in the United States who uses this type of immunotherapy.
 Contact our office for more details or to schedule your initial appointment at 517-333-7270 or 800-471-0255.